top of page

 32 years Coding Graduate

-Looking through Sonia’s lens, I was able to refine the overall design strategy, synthesize user needs into actionable insights, and surface emotional touchpoints that aligned with key user flows.Sonia’s journey illuminated critical pain points in the networking space.
+Looking through Sonia’s lens, I was able to refine the overall design strategy into actionable insights and surface emotional touch points.
+Sonia’s journey illuminated critical pain points in the networking space.

 KindJM.jpg

-We designed the flow to feel natural and supportive, starting with the welcome experience and a brief onboarding moment.
+Starting with the welcome experience and a brief onboarding moment.
 From there, users are introduced to Smart Connections, where they can explore recommended alumni.

 Kidufl .jpg